 There is another complication too.
 The holes in the edges of the mounting brackets are too small to fit over and through the CPU/motherboard pegs.
 Hence the bracket will not go all the way down the peg to reach the washers.
 A complication?
 Yes.
 A big one?
-No. Just get an electric (or battery operated) drill, select a drill bit that is intended for metal and is of the right diameter (honestly, I just eyeballed this) and enlarge the hole at each end of the bracket.
+No. Just a little more MacGyver'ing!
+Get an electric (or battery operated) drill, select a drill bit that is intended for metal and is of the right diameter (honestly, I just eyeballed this) and enlarge the hole at each end of the bracket.

-When done, the hole was large enough that the bracket would go all the way down the peg to the washers.
+When done, the hole is large enough that the bracket will go all the way down the peg to the washers.
 The result looks like this: